All About Baked Enamel Signs

 In most cases you will give up flexibility for hardness and vice versa.
 However, baked enamels provide the best combination of hardness, flexibility and impact resistance, producing a high quality, durable sign that will look pristine for many years to come.

-Why Does Stonehouse Use Baked Enamel for Aluminum & Steel signs?
+Why Does Stonehouse Signs Recommend Baked Enamel for Aluminum & Steel Signs?

 It’s simple… we have tested many different coatings in our 148 year history.
 Over time and through extensive testing, we have determined that polyester baked enamel provides the best possible coating for a long-lasting, durable outdoor sign.

-Stonehouse Signs offers a full line of standard industrial safety signs for every application.
+Stonehouse Signs offers a full line of standard industrial safety and facility signs for every application.
 Don't see what you need?
-Create a 100% Custom Sign, or ask your account manager to Change It Up- make simple wording changes, add a standard pictogram, use ANSI headers, or even change the hazard level free of charge!
+Create a Custom Sign, or ask your account manager to Change It Up - start with one of our stock signs, and make simple wording changes, add a standard pictogram, use ANSI headers, or even change the hazard level free of charge!